 REQUIRED TEXT: Calculus, Early Transcendentals, 8th ed., by James Stewart.
 You are required to purchase access to Webassign which comes with an electronic copy of the text.
 If you want a hard copy of the text, several options are available.
 You may purchase a hard copy, rent a hard copy, or purchase loose leaf pages of the text.
-My recommendation is to purchase "Cengage Unlimited" which give you access to any Cengage course that you are taking, text rentals for \$7.99, and multi-term access for courses.
-This will give you access if you take Math 236 or 237.
+My recommendation is to purchase "Cengage Unlimited" which give you access to any Cengage course that you are taking, text rentals for \$7.99, and multi-term access for all courses accessed this semester.
+This will give you access if you take Math 236 or 237 since the same text is used.
 The cost is \$119.99 (if it does not cost this amount, you do not have the correct option).